via-platform/charts/notes.md

 * Resize - Resizing of the axes / panels if the chart offset has changed, or a panel has been added / remove, or the axis type has changed
 * Render - The actual drawing of the axes and plots

-On new data: recalculate, rescale, redraw, render
+On new data: recalculate, rescale, resize, render
-On zoom: rescale, redraw, render
+On zoom: rescale, resize, render
+Physical resizing: resize, render